dylanon/doggo/README.md

 ## Enhancements

-- Asynchronous events
-  - **Done** Show loader while retrieving auth information
-  - **Done (simplified)** Add loading animations for all API requests
 - Transitions
   - Subtle fade effects when mounting/unmounting components
-- Instructions
-  - When no actions exist, should guide the user on how to create
-  - When no history exists (no action have been completed), should guide the user on how to add to the history
 - User/password sign up and login
   - Should link up with federated identities (Google Sign-In)
   - Should allow password reset